How to Get a Japanese Phone Number | Online Contracts and More!

 Sakura Mobile

-Right now, they have a campaign for phone number activation fees from 16,500 JPY down to 5,500 JPY.
-If you want English customer support 7 days a week, Sakura Mobile will be perfect for you.
+Right now, they are running a campaign to reduce phone number activation fees from 16,500 JPY to 5,500 JPY.
+Plus, if you want English customer support 7 days a week, Sakura Mobile is perfect for you.

 Click below to play YouTube video↓↓